 Any imports carried out by a taxable person who receives the supply from a related person or from any outside/ abroad establishment whether for the furtherance of the business or not shall be treated as supply and the supply of such goods or services or both shall be taxable.

 Assuming that XYZ is a company situated abroad, incorporated an X Ltd company in India.
 Then, XYZ supplied some goods to X Ltd in India for the furtherance of business.
 Such import shall be taxable.

-Irrespective of threshold limit an agent shall be registered under GST.
-Any supply shall be considered as supply without consideration if it meets the following requirement and consideration excludes in GST.
+Irrespective of the threshold limit an agent shall be registered under GST.
+Any supply shall be considered as supply made without consideration if it meets the following requirement and consideration excludes in GST.